JokerTheReal/HelbManager/README.md

 pip install django-crispy-forms
 pip install django-simple-history

 Go to the link the terminal will give you and start managing your projects !

+PS : An error may be displayed when you access the sites.
+In the url bar, type /login and register on the platform or log in if you already have an account